-- An ongoing pandemic put workers back at their dining room tables – With more people working from home than ever, in some ways, our workforce’s food culture has come full circle—people are eating lunch at home again.
+The new normal put workers back at their dining room tables – With hybrid work models, people are often working from.
+In some ways, our workforce’s food culture has come full circle—people are eating lunch at home again.
 However, the demands of the modern workday rarely leave time to prep and eat a square meal in between video conferences.
 Longer work hours and coordinating with colleagues in different time zones means lunch isn’t the only meal to take place on the clock.

 Working from home doesn’t always mean home cooking

 For employees working from home, having access to a full kitchen can be a welcome change from relying on the office’s shared microwave and mini-fridge.
 Although being able to cook a nutritious meal at home is idyllic in theory, it often isn’t feasible in practice.

 Working remotely means employees are frequently shouldering additional responsibilities like running errands and simply holding down the fort.
 Adding the burden of cooking and washing dishes to employees’ already overflowing plates often results in meals falling by the wayside.